 Trees designated for removal are within the building envelope or within an area close to the building envelope, which have the potential of being damaged during grading and construction.
-Therefore, the removal of these 31 trees is necessary for development of the site.
+Therefore, the removal of these 36 trees is necessary for development of the site.

 In order to mitigate for the removal of significant trees, more than adequate landscaping has been provided throughout the site.
 The landscaping plans meet all requirements.
 Replanting will be provided as required by Code.
 Replanting will be a Condition of Approval.
+The applicant will also provide EV parking spaces when Parcel 1 is developed.